faheem-mfm98/polygon_generation_genetic_algorithm/README.md

 	Fitness of the new population is calculated and the current best polygon is extracted and compared with the best polygon of the previous iteration.
 	If success criteria is met, then the process is stopped.
 Else, another iteration occurs to generate the best polygon solution.

+	The algorithm may give a sub-optimal solution if the best solution is not found within the number of generations.

 ## Individual Solution

 Each Individual solution in the population consists of: